We're Giving Away 1 Twin Onesies Set This Month

 It depends.
 The placenta plays a very important role during pregnancy.
 It is the organ that develops in the uterine wall during the early stage of pregnancy and connects to the baby through the umbilical cord.
 Its major role is to provide nutrients, deliver oxygen, and removes all the waste products that may harm the baby.

 The number of placentas in multiple pregnancies vary.
 As mentioned above, the earlier the split of the egg happened, the more independent the embryos will be.
-If the split of the fertilized egg is delayed for days, the embryos are highly likely to be genetically identical twins and will develop and share one placenta.
+If the split of the fertilized egg is delayed for days, the embryos are highly likely to be genetically identical and will develop and share one placenta.

-Identical twins share the same genetic makeup and therefore share the same DNA.
+They share the same genetic makeup and therefore share the same DNA.
 A person’s DNA contains all the genetic information that makes up the person – from the color of the eyes, skin, and hair to personality traits and abilities.

 Experts have conducted research and tests on the DNA of twins.
 The result is that identical twins have 99.99% similarities in their DNA while fraternal twins only have 50-70% DNA similarities.
-These genetic similarities explain why identical twins look alike, and why they usually have the same characteristics, abilities, and behaviors.
+These genetic similarities explain why they look alike, and why they usually have the same characteristics, abilities, and behaviors.

 This makes it nearly impossible for people to tell which twin committed a crime even after genetic testing has been done.
 Experts are hoping that advancement in technology would make it possible to tell the epigenetic differences of twins someday.

 However, in times like this, other factors can still be used to determine which twin committed a crime.
 One way is through fingerprints.
 Every individual has a unique set of fingerprints.
-Even identical twins who look alike and share the same DNA have unique fingerprints.
+Even twins who look alike and share the same DNA have unique fingerprints.

 Fingerprint patterns are not part of genetics.
 The environment in the womb, the position of the baby, nourishment, and growth rate of each baby all affect the formation of the fingerprint patterns.
 For example, one baby might be touching something that puts pressure and produces details of the fingerprint pattern.